 While Mary Sues seem to fall into the female/LGBTQ end of the spectrum, there are in fact many male Mary Sues out there, waiting for their chance to be welcomed in from the cold.
 In fact, we need look no further than comic book, movie, and TV series superhero and icon Superman as the OG Mary Sue.

 Other notable Mary Sue men include James Bond (in all his incarnations) Captain James T. Kirk (in all his incarnations), Jack Bauer from FOX’s 24, Dr. John Watson from BBC’s Sherlock, Felicy Smoak’s book-end Oliver Queen from the CW’s Arrow, Dean Winchester from the CW’s Supernatural, Harvey Specter from USA Network’s Suits, and casting my mind back a few years, Wesley Crusher from Star Trek: The Next Generation.

 Despite this list of ideal men, a side by side comparison will show that not all Mary Sues are created equal, with female Mary Sues doing most of the heavy lifting, a fact attributed to a misogonistic tendency among certain groups to label just about any female screen hero as unlikely or overreaching in some unrealistic way.
-Y’know, those guys.
-They’re the ones who had sweaty nightmares about Captain Marvel ore other female representation.
+(Y’know, those guys.
+They’re the ones who had all those sweaty nightmares about Captain Marvel.)